bensonnalle/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+The value for edgar.name will be Jason and so will the value for jason.name

 ### Question 6